Madrid Open (tennis): Blue clay

-Tiriac proposed and implemented in 2012 a new color of blue clay for all the courts' surfaces, motivating that it would supposedly be better visually, especially for viewers on television (analogous to some hardcourt surface events migrating to blue from various previous color schemes).
+Țiriac proposed and implemented a new color of blue clay for all the courts' surfaces in 2012, motivating that it would supposedly be better visually, especially for viewers on television (analogous to some hardcourt surface events migrating to blue from various previous color schemes).
 Some speculated that the adaptation of blue colour was a nod to the titular sponsor of the tournament, the Spanish insurance giant Mutua Madrileña.
 This controversial change was subsequently granted and began to be used in the 2012 edition of the tournament.
 In 2009 one of the outer tennis courts had already been made of the new surface for the players to test it.
 Manuel Santana, the Open's director, had assured that aside from the colour, the surface kept the same properties as the traditional red clay.

 On 1 December 2011, Țiriac confirmed that the blue clay surface was officially approved for the 2012 edition of the tournament, in both the ATP and WTA circuits.

 However, after the event took place in 2012, threats of future boycotts from some players, especially Rafael Nadal and Novak Djokovic (who both lost on the blue surface), led the tournament to return to the traditional red clay for the 2013 season.
+This was due to the blue clay being more slippery than regular clay.

 Roger Federer is the only male player to win the tournament on three different surfaces: hard courts (2006), red clay (2009), and blue clay (2012).
 Serena Williams is the only female player to win the tournament on two different surfaces: blue clay (2012) and red clay (2013).

+Prize money and trophies

+The prize money awarded in the men's and women's singles tournaments is distributed equally.
+The total prize money for the 2025 tournament in Euros is €8,055,385.
+The prize money distribution is as follows: